 Upper-Division Program.
-When students have completed the lower-division curriculum requirements, they may apply for acceptance to upper-division programs in Graphic Design, Industrial Design, or Interior Design.
+When students have completed the lower-division curriculum requirements, they may apply for acceptance to the upper-division program in Industrial Design.
 The limited spaces available each year are awarded to applicants with the highest promise for professional success, as determined by each program.
-The faculty of the School of Design retain the right to admit any meritorious student who may be deficient in a published school criterion.
+The faculty of the Department of Industrial Design retains the right to admit any meritorious student who may be deficient in a published department criterion.
 Such admission requires an extraordinary review of the applicant by the program's admissions committee.
 Should the faculty choose to admit such an applicant, the student is placed automatically on a provisional admission status with stipulations as to what is required to be removed from probation.
-See "Application to Upper-Division Programs," on this page.
+See "Application to Upper-division Programs," on this page.